By learning the blues scale guitar players have a instant means of playing great-sounding licks and riffs.

 Blues scales are very widely used in guitar improvisation.
-Despite the name, blues scales are not just used by blues guitarists – most rock and jazz guitarists regularly use them too.
+Despite the name, blues scales are not only used by blues guitarists – rock and jazz guitarists regularly use them too.

 Blues Scale Guitar Diagrams

 In the following blues scale guitar fretboard diagrams, the root note of the scale is shown in green.

 (Therefore, to play a G blues scale, you should position your fretting hand so that the green notes are over G notes on the guitar fretboard.)